 Distance in miles: 33.1

 Ah the Gila, my old friend.
-I followed her all the way to her headwaters back in early May on the CDT this year.
+I followed her all the way to her New Mexico headwaters, back in early May on the CDT.
 I waded across nearly 200 times, up to my waist at a few points.
-The Gila is where Relentless and I first started hiking together, after he had been sick, dropped by his first traimily and had lost his tent.
 I sat in hot springs alongside the Gila and felt the sting of frozen underwear, socks and feet on chilly mornings.
 I enjoyed the relief of the cool water in the hot afternoons.
-In short, I have many fond memories of my time next to the Gila and today I get to add more.
-Same river, different state, thousands of miles in between.
-This is the lowest point of the trail at 1700′.
+I had many fond memories of my time next to the Gila and today I got to add more.
+Same river, different state.
+This was the lowest point of the trail at 1700′.

-We meet a lady just as we get into the valley.
-She’s trying to boil water on an alcohol stove and looks like she might start a fire, the way the flames are flaring.
-We chat with her for a bit and she seems to have a handle on everything else.
-We begin our way up the river and it’s not long before I come across some javalina.
-A sizable boar crosses the path and then turns to face me as I come by.
-He has long bristly hairs on his back, which stand up as he starts to get defensive.
-I stop and look back at him, letting him make the next move.
-He grunts and runs off into the bush.
+I met a lady just as I got near the river.
+She was trying to boil water on an alcohol stove and looked like she might start a fire, the way the flames were flaring.
+We chatted for a bit and she seemed to have a handle on everything else.
+I begin my way up the river and not long after came across some javalina.
+A sizable boar crossed the trail and turned to face me.
+He had long bristly hairs on his back, which stood up in a show of defense.
+I stopped to watch, letting him make the next move.
+He grunted and ran off into the bush.
 Nice piggy.

-The trail continues to be very good today.
-It winds in and out of the river basin, climbing high a few times to avoid some bluffs.
-I run into HotSauce, Shortcut, and Homeless Guy, who all got dropped off by the van to hike this section northbound.
-I guess one or two will hike south and give them the keys when they meet.
+The trail continued to be very good.
+It wound in and out of the river basin, climbing high a few times to avoid some bluffs.
+I ran into HotSauce, Shortcut, and Homeless Guy, who all got dropped off by their van team to hike the section northbound.
+One or two were hiking south and would pass them the keys when they met.

-All morning I’ve been looking at the train tracks across the river.
-While the trail has made some pretty big dog-legs, switchbacks, and ups/downs, those tracks have run flat and straight.
-Just before the trail climbs 400′ over a bluff one last time, I see that the train tracks cross the river to my side.
-I’ve not see any trains in all this time so I decide to take a shortcut and walk the tracks.
+All morning I was looking at the train tracks across the river.
+While the trail made some pretty big dog-legs, switchbacks, and ups/downs, those tracks ran flat and straight.
+Just before the trail climbed 400′ over a bluff one last time, I saw the train tracks cross the river to my side.
+I hadn’t seen any trains all morning, so I decided to try a little shortcut.
 I like walking train tracks.
-There’s a railroad right behind my parent’s property that I used to walk, collecting cool rocks when I was a kid.
+My parent’s property sat next to a track and I used to walk it, collecting cool rocks as a kid.

-I’m only on the tracks for a mile but I walk fast since I don’t want a train to come by.
-There is plenty of room to get over, I just don’t want anyone to see me.
-Too late, there’s a truck coming with those adapters that make it possible to drive on the tracks.
-I get way over and the driver just waves as he passes.
-Whew, I thought I might get yelled at for being on private property.
+My shortcut utilized the tracks for only a mile, so I didn’t figure the risk of a train coming by was very great.
+There was also plenty of room to get over, I just didn’t want anyone to see me.
+Too late, almost immediately, there was a truck coming with those adapters that make it possible to drive on the tracks.
+I got way over and the driver waved as he passed.
+Whew, I was worried I might get yelled at for being on private property.

-The Gila doesn’t look as nice it does in NM.
+The Gila doesn’t look as nice in AZ as it does in NM.

-As I get back to the trailhead, a police vehicle pulls up and a deputy waves me over.
-Oh I’m so busted I think!
-The man in the railroad truck must have called to complain about a woman hiking on the tracks.
-But I’m not in trouble.
-The deputy is looking for a woman hiker in distress and wonders if it might be me.
-Apparently the lady we met in the morning signaled for help sometime after we saw her.
-I give him information about where we last saw her and what she looked like.
-Hope she’s ok.
+As I got back to the trailhead, a police vehicle pulled up, the deputy waving me over.
+I figured I was busted, going to be charged with trespassing!
+The man in the railroad truck must have reported me for walking on the tracks.
+But I wasn’t in trouble.
+The deputy was looking for a female hiker in distress and wondered if it might be me.
+Apparently the lady I met in the morning called a relative for help later in the day.
+I gave the deputy information about where I last saw her and what she looked like.
+Hope she was ok.